-The DbContext in Entity Framework Core includes the ChangeTracker class in Microsoft.EntityFrameworkCore.ChangeTracking
+The DbContext in Entity Framework Core includes the ChangeTracker property of type ChangeTracker

-namespace which is responsible of tracking the state of each entity retrieved using the same DbContext
+class which is responsible of tracking the state of each entity retrieved using the DbContext

 instance.